Toot, Whistle, Plunk and Boom: Alternate versions

 Like many of Disney's early CinemaScope films, a "flat" version shot in 4:3 ratio was made for theaters that were not equipped for CinemaScope.
 This required rearranging the artwork for some shots to accommodate the smaller screen.

 Comparing CinemaScope and flat versions

-Both CinemaScope and flat versions of Toot, Whistle, Plunk and Boom consider major changes for either television runs or theaters that didn't receive CinemaScope.
+Both CinemaScope and flat versions of Toot, Whistle, Plunk and Boom consider major changes for either television runs or theaters that were not equipped for CinemaScope: